Raptorbytes/PixelDivers/README.md

 Play solo, lead an AI squad, or team up with friends in local or online co-op for even more intense, heart-pounding action.
 Each mission is procedurally generated, ensuring that every drop into the unknown is a fresh, challenging experience.
 And with upgradable weapons, armor, and abilities, you’ll constantly evolve, becoming a deadlier force with every mission completed.
 The galaxy is counting on you— are you ready to dive in?

+# Plans
+* Add to some distro's repos and AUR
+* Finish prototype 1 in 2 months (EZ)
+* Make all of the game assets

 ## Table of Contents
 - Installation (Dropdown menu)
 - [Online play](#online-play)